Ma-researchwork/ConvertApp/README.md

 Build and run the project on a simulator or a physical device running iOS 16 or later.

-Project Structure
+# Project Structure

-ContentView.swift: The main view of the app, which organizes and displays all conversion sections.
+**ContentView.swift**: The main view of the app, which organizes and displays all conversion sections.

-ConversionSection: A reusable SwiftUI component for individual conversion sections.
+**ConversionSection**: A reusable SwiftUI component for individual conversion sections.

 # Future Enhancements